IT 4600: Senior Project

-Courses should require about 45 hours of work per credit hour of class.
-This class will require about 135 hours of work on the part of the student to achieve a passing grade, which is approximately 9 hours per week.
-If you do not have the time to spend on this course, you should probably rethink your schedule.
+Courses should require about 2 hours of outside work per lecture hour of class.
+This class will require about 6 hours of work per week on the part of the student to achieve a passing or higher grade.
+Be sure to evaluate your schedule before committing to this course.

 Cheating and Collaboration